Minenhle-Ngubane/django-linktree-demo/README.md

 Welcome to the Django Linktree Demo!
 This project consists of a Django backend and a React frontend, together creating a simple demonstration of a linktree website.
 A linktree is a convenient way to share multiple links with your audience through a single URL, often used by individuals and businesses on social media platforms.

 **Please note that this project is currently under development.
-While many features are functional, some features, such as link reordering, are yet to be fully implemented.**
+While many features are functional, some features, such as link reordering, are yet to be fully implemented.
+Additionally, there might be occasional non-breaking errors as development progresses, which will be addressed over time.**

 ## Features